napframework/nap/readme.md

 NAP requires that your Qt version is a build from [qt.io](http://download.qt.io/official_releases/qt/) and that the environment variable `QT_DIR` points to the directory that holds the libraries, e.g.: `C:\mycomp\qt\5.11.3\msvc2015_64`.

-You can generate a Visual Studio solution by running `generateVSSolution.bat` and an Xcode project by running `generateXCodeProject.sh`.
+You can generate a solution by running `generate_solution.bat` or `generate_solution.sh`.
+NAP uses a pre-bundled version of CMake in third-party to ensure compatibility for all platforms.

 ---